brandonb927/dotfiles/README.md

 ----------

 I've moved my dotfiles to Dropbox for easier cross-device syncing.
-This is now really just a bootstrap install script for OS X Yosemite 10.10
+This is now really just a bootstrap install script for macOS 10.12